-- 18.12.
-The Transplant Vessels and Tissue form (FRM6199) must be completed with the following responsibilities: - 1.
-OPP responsibility complete section B - 2.
-Retrieval Surgeon responsibility complete section B - 3.
-SN responsibility complete section A
+- 18.13.
+The Vessels form (FRM6199) must be completed in full with the following responsibilities: - 1.
+OPP/Retrieval Surgeon responsibility complete section B - 2.
+SN responsibility complete section A - 3.
+The receiving centre responsibility complete section C - 4.
+It is the SN's responsibility to take a picture of the vessel Form (FRM6199) and attached to DonorPath.